Teacher Education Programs

 Although personal interviews are not required, prospective applicants are welcome to visit the campus to personally interact with the faculty and students in the Teacher Education Department.

-Admission to the University for transfer students
+Admission to the University for Transfer Students (External and Internal)

 Prospective external and internal transfer students must meet with and be approved by the TED’s Transfer Coordinator before enrolling in courses sponsored by the department.

-Admission to the Teacher Education Department
+Formal Admission to the Teacher Education Department

 Students formally admitted are referred to as "candidates," and may enroll in upper division courses and experiences offered by the department.